sidekiq-scheduler/sidekiq-scheduler/README.md

     MyWorker.perform_at(5.days.from_now, 'arg1', 'arg2')
     # remove the job with exactly the same parameters:
     MyWorker.remove_delayed(<timestamp>, 'arg1', 'arg2')

+## Using with Testing

+Sidekiq uses a jobs array on workers for testing, which is supported by sidekiq-scheduler when you require the test code:

+    require 'sidekiq/testing'
+    require 'sidekiq-scheduler/testing'

+    MyWorker.perform_in 5, 'arg1'
+    puts MyWorker.jobs.inspect

 ## Note on Patches / Pull Requests